-Step 1 In Cisco Unity Connection Administration, expand System Settings, then select Advanced > Conversations.

-- Step 2 On the Conversation Configuration page, check the Enable Remote Port Status Monitor Output check box - Step 3 In the IP Addresses Allowed to Connect for Remote Port Status Monitor Output field, enter the IP addresses of your workstations.
+Step 1 In Cisco Unity Connection Administration, expand System Settings , then click Advanced &gt; Conversations .
+Step 2 On the Conversation Configuration page, check the Enable Remote Port Status Monitor Output check box.
+Step 3 In the IP Addresses Allowed to Connect for Remote Port Status Monitor Output field, enter the IP addresses of your workstations.
 Note that you can enter up to 70 IP addresses.
 Each IP address must be separated from the following IP address by a comma.

-Step 4 Select Save.
+Step 4 Click Save.